 Maurie D. McInnis

-Ms. McInnis teaches several large undergraduate lecture courses including a survey of American Art from the colonial period through 1945, and (with Louis Nelson) “Arts and Cultures of the Slave South.”
+Dr. McInnis teaches several large undergraduate lecture courses including a survey of American Art from the colonial period through 1945, and (with Louis Nelson) the multi-discinplinary “Arts and Cultures of the Slave South.”
 Her undergraduate and graduate seminars often engage questions of material culture method, or American constructions of race (“Race and Place in American Art”), or American constructions of regional identity (“Imagining America’s Wests” and “The Old South in Myth and Memory.”)
-She also regularly teaches a first-year advising seminar (Histories and Mysteries of UVa).
-She has served in an advisory capacity to the Museum of Early Southern Decorative Arts, Montpelier, and the Historic New Orleans Collection.
-In addition to several exhibitions curated in the past, she will be the guest curator for “To Be Sold: Virginia and the American Slave Trade,” that will open at the Library of Virginia in October 2014.
-Currently, she also serves as the Vice-Provost for Academic Affairs.
+She also regularly teaches a first-year advising seminar (UVA, Jefferson and Slavery).
+She has served in an advisory capacity to the Museum of Early Southern Decorative Arts, Montpelier, Monticello, and the Historic New Orleans Collection.
+Currently, she also serves as the Vice-Provost for Academic Affairs